Tatsuya-Nonogaki/Scratch/selinux-mod_wl-allow-httpd-7003.md

 ## Customize the Policy —Automatic Way (Moderate Security - All `unreserved_ports` Are Allowed from httpd)

+> **Caution:**
+> When filtering audit logs for use with `audit2allow`, be aware that narrowing results with the `-m` option (e.g., `-m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR`) may accidentally exclude relevant SELinux denial messages, especially if your system logs additional or unexpected types.
+> For best results, omit the `-m` option when piping `ausearch` output to `audit2allow`; the tool will automatically ignore unrelated messages and process all necessary SELinux denials.

 ### Preview the Resultant Rule

 ```bash